akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Cluster client has been deprecated as of 2.6 in favor of [Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html).
 It is not advised to build new applications with Cluster client, and existing users @ref[should migrate to Akka gRPC](../cluster-client.md#migration-to-akka-grpc).

+### AkkaSslConfig

+`AkkaSslConfig` has been deprecated in favor of setting up TLS with `javax.net.ssl.SSLEngine` directly.

+This also means that methods Akka Streams `TLS` and `Tcp` that take `SSLContext` or `AkkaSslConfig` have been deprecated and replaced with corresponding methods that takes a factory function for creating the `SSLEngine`.

+See documentation of @ref:[streaming IO with TLS](../stream/stream-io.md#tls).

 ### akka.Main

 `akka.Main` is deprecated in favour of starting the `ActorSystem` from a custom main class instead. `akka.Main` was not